DHL and ZF Drive Down Supply Chain RiskEverstream Team

 These numbers illustrate why ZF is continually expanding its logistics capacities.
 However, this scale and global scope gave ZF concerns about supply chain risk.
 The company wanted to find ways to mitigate and effectively manage this risk to ensure business continuity in its end-to-end supply chain.

 Airfreight was considered a ‘last resort’ at ZF, used only when essential to maintain production schedules and avoid customer delivery delays.
 The company therefore identified airfreight as a significant risk, especially if disruption occurred at a critical airport.
-ZF also identified an existing inefficiency – it could not competently provide automotive industry OEMs with timely incident information detailing potential impact down to supplier- and material numberlevel.
-The company wanted to become more proactive.
+ZF also identified inefficiencies in providing timely and accurate incident information to automotive OEMs detailing potential impact at supplier- and material number-levels.

-ZF decided to explore these issues through a joint pilot on the ZF airfreight network controlled by DHL Global Forwarding (DGF).
+To explore these issues and become more proactive, ZF entered a joint pilot with DHL Global Forwarding (DGF) on the ZF airfreight network controlled by DGF.
 More than 10,500 ad-hoc shipments are routed to 55 countries through this network annually – intra-company and to ZF customers and suppliers.
-The network architecture is based on the company’s supply chain, and the main focus is on delivery out of Germany.
+The network architecture is based on the company’s supply chain with a focus on deliveries out of Germany.

 Everstream Analytics Solution